jacqt/btctrader/coinbase-reader/README.md

 Commands to run:

-npm install ws

-npm install socket.io

-node main.js

-(On a different machine you may need to nodejs main.js)
+./setup.sh
+./start.sh

+On some distributions, to run the application you need to run 'nodejs main.js'